Thankful: God’s Extraordinary Blessings In An Ordinary Life…

 for ear lobes!

 for French manicures (and pedicures) on my wife—simple and timeless elegance.
 With a dress at the symphony or jeans around the house—simply the best!

-for the ubiquitous, omnipotent, holy, untamable and compassionate presence of God in our lives…
+for the ubiquitous, omnipotent, holy, untamable and compassionate presence of the LORD Almighty in our lives…

-for the way that God “writes straight with our crooked lines,” turning the lumpy coal of our poor, selfish, and unwise decisions into multi-faceted diamonds that reflect His fame, majesty, active presence, grace, mercy, Truth and unasham’ed love.
+for the way that the Trinity “writes straight with the crooked lines of His repentant people,” turning the lumpy coal of our poor, selfish, and unwise decisions into multi-faceted diamonds that reflect His fame, majesty, active presence, grace, mercy, Truth and unasham’ed love.

 for poetry…especially sonnets.
 What a gift of revelatory expression, like the rising sun that burns away the fog and chill of morning to reveal lush fields, enveloping warmth, and further inspiration for more poetry.

 for the feeling of deep friendship/”not-alone-ness” that comes from receiving a letter, email, text message, or phone call from a loved one whom you haven’t heard from in a while.